-$THREADS environment variable (this is a TaskFarmer variable, not a Slurm variable) and spins up that many threads to run tasks.
+$THREADS environment variable (this is a TaskFarmer variable, not a Slurm variable) and spins up this many threads per node to run tasks.
 By default, this is set to the number of available cores on a compute node.
-Each thread requests a task from the server, is assigned the next task in the task list, then forks off to run the task.
+Each thread 1) requests a task from the server, 2) is assigned the next task in the task list, 3) then forks off to run the task.
 Once the task is complete it communicates with the server and requests the next task.

 - The TaskFarmer server requires a full compute node, so you will need to request minimum 2 nodes in your batch script.

 number of tasks*task time)/$THREADS, not simply the time required to run one task.

 How to run TaskFarmer¶

 In this example, we will use TaskFarmer to orchestrate this Python script (

 To enable TaskFarmer to run your scripts, you must

 chmod +x calc_sum.py and